vitiral/simple-quality/improvements.md

     exception after a certain number of questions have been asked it.

-You can also create integration tests using a library like [expect][4], but that is more complication than you need for this application.

 Integration test design is typically something that should go into your `design` folder, as they involve multiple pieces of disparate code.
+Make sure *what* you will test gets added.

+## System Tests

+You can can create system tests using a library like [expect][4], but that is probably more complication than you need for this application.

+Any system tests should *definitely* go in your `design` folder.

 [1]: https://docs.python.org/2/library/exceptions.html#exceptions.KeyboardInterrupt
 [2]: https://docs.python.org/2/library/stringio.html